Please note: This event has been rescheduled from Thursday 7 July 2022 due to staff illness.

 Michael.’s installation cleave to the BLACK depicts through a moving-image triptych, the continuing legacy of Black male experience.
 This event will explore the references such as music, text, and spoken word that influenced Michael. in the making of the work, alongside Ashley’s responses, questions and references in reaction to the work.

-As part of the event Michael. will lead a short physical movement workshop used during the making of cleave to the BLACK, which invites attendees to move in slow motion across the room.
+As part of the event Michael. will lead a short grounding breath exercise at the beginning of the event.

 About the Speakers